|Born||in Lima, Ohio, USA|

 Mini Bio (1)

-The indefatigable nonagenarian finally put out an autobiography in 2005 and entitled it "Like a Lampshade in a Whorehouse", which pretty much says it all when recalling the misfit life and career of the fabulous, one-of-a-kind Phyllis Diller.
-It may inspire all those bored, discouraged and/or directionless housewives out there to know that the one-time 37-year-old chief bottle washer and diaper disposer of six started out writing comedy routines for her fellow female laundry mates as a sort of reprieve from what she considered her everyday household doldrums.
+Diller put out an autobiography in 2005 in her late 80s, and entitled it "Like a Lampshade in a Whorehouse", which pretty much says it all when recalling the misfit life and career of the fabulous, one-of-a-kind Phyllis Diller.
+It may inspire all those bored, discouraged and/or directionless housewives out there to know that the one-time 37-year-old chief bottle washer and diaper disposer of five started out writing comedy routines for her fellow female laundry mates as a sort of reprieve from what she considered her everyday household doldrums.
 Little did she know she would wind up an entertainment legend who would share the biggest comedy stages with the likes of Bob Hope, George Burns and Jack Benny.

 Throughout the 1960s, audiences embraced her bold and brazen quirkiness.
-Chumming up with the best of Hollywood's comedy talent, Diller formed a tight and lasting relationship with Bob Hope, appearing in scores of his television specials and co-starring in three of his broad 1960s comedy films (Boy, Did I Get a Wrong Number!
+Diller formed a tight and lasting relationship with Bob Hope, appearing in scores of his television specials and co-starring in three of his broad 1960s comedy films (Boy, Did I Get a Wrong Number!
 (1966), Eight on the Lam (1967) and The Private Navy of Sgt.
 O'Farrell (1968).
-Diller also joined Hope in Vietnam in 1966 with his USO troupe.
-She meshed perfectly with the far-out popular cult figures of her era (remember Tiny Tim?) and found the best writers to help her with her material -- Joan Rivers, herself, before she became big, wrote for the wisecracking comedienne.
+Diller joined Hope in Vietnam in 1966 with his USO troupe.

-Phyllis' star celebrity eventually took its toll on her marriage.
-She separated from and eventually divorced Sherwood (1965), who had, by this time, become a favorite topic and target of her act in the form of husband "Fang".
+Her celebrity eventually took its toll on her marriage.
+She separated from and eventually divorced Sherwood in 1965, who had, by this time, become a favorite topic and target of her act in the form of husband "Fang".
 That same year, she married singer, film actor and television host Warde Donovan who appeared with her in the slapstick movie Did You Hear the One About the Traveling Saleslady?
 (1968).
 They divorced in 1975.

-Eldest son, Peter Diller died of cancer in 1998, her third child died at two weeks old in 1945, and a daughter, Stephanie Diller, died of a stroke in 2002.
-Her other children are Sally Diller, Suzanne Sue Diller and Perry Diller.
-As late as January 2007, Phyllis made an appearance on The Tonight Show with Jay Leno (1992).
+Aside from the baby who died in infancy, Diller was also predeceased by her eldest son, Peter (who died of cancer in 1998) and her daughter, Stephanie Diller (who died of a stroke in 2002).
+Her surviving children are Sally Diller, Suzanne Sue Diller and Perry Diller.
+As late as January 2007, she made an appearance on The Tonight Show with Jay Leno (1992).
 She was set to return on her 90th birthday in July but a back injury forced her to cancel.
-Hopefully, we have not seen the last of this beloved comedy icon tickles the funny bone whenever and wherever she shows up.
-Phyllis Diller died at age 95 of heart failure on August 20, 2012 in her home in Brentwood, Los Angeles, California.
+She died at age 95 of heart failure on August 20, 2012 in her home in Brentwood, California.